 Everyone will experience limitations in accessibility at some point in their life.

 Image: "Equality, Accommodation and Accessibility in Education" published in Forward with FLEXibility by Alise de Bie & Kate Brown, McMaster University, 2017.
-CC BY-NC-ND 4.0
+CC BY-NC-ND 4.0.
+This image is based on a popular meme about equity.

 A person in a wheelchair has an obvious, visible disability.